cretueusebiu/laravel-nuxt/README.md

 #### Nginx Proxy

-If you're using Nginx on you'll need a proxy.
-Use the follwing location block:
+For Nginx you can add a proxy using the follwing location block:

 ```
 server {